Emmotes/ic_spoilers/docs/rosie.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Ultimate: Grammamancy** (Guess)
 > Rosie roots all enemies in place for 15 seconds and becomes a blur of movement, pummeling up to 10 enemies on screen for ultimate damage, and refilling her deflect stacks to max.
+> Cooldown: 220s (Cap 55s)
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>